TLinz/ICT4D-2023/README.md

 ## Features

 - User authentication: Users can log in with their credentials.
 - Poll management: Users can create, view, and delete polls.
+Multiple polls can be managed.
 - Vote submission via phone calls: Users can call the provided phone number and vote using their phone's keypad.
 - Vote results: Users can view the poll results on the web interface, with real-time updates.